UN-OCHA/hrinfo-site/sites/all/modules/contrib/restful/docs/api_url.md

 ``` shell
 curl https://example.com/api/
 ```
 This will output all the available **latest** resources (of course, if you have enabled the "Discovery Resource" option).
-For example, if there are 3 different api version plugins for content type Article (1.0, 1.1, 2.0) it will display the latest only (2.0 in this case).
+For example, if there are 3 different API version plugins for content type Article (1.0, 1.1, 2.0) it will display the latest only (2.0 in this case).

-If you want to display all the versions of all the resources declared add the query **?all=true** like this.
+If you want to display all the versions of all the resources declared, then add the query **?all=true** like this.

 ``` shell
 curl https://example.com/api?all=true